5 Cheap Android Standalone Smartwatches under $200

 Kospet Hope 4G

 The Kospet Hope 4G runs Android 7.11 with 3GB of ram and 32GB of internal storage.
-There aren’t that many devices on the market with those kinds of resources.
+When this smartwatch was released, there weren’t many devices out with those kinds of resources.
+Now, most watches have 3GB of ram and 32GB of storage.
 The Hope 4G should not be confused with the Hope Lite, which only has 1GB of ram and 16GB of storage.

-The Hope 4G comes with a 1.39′ AMOLED display with a resolution of 400* 400.
-Kospet is also one of the few brands that make full Android smartwatches with water resistance.
-The Kospet Hope has an IP67 rating.
+The Hope 4G also has a 1.39′ AMOLED display with a resolution of 400* 400.
+It also has an 8MP side-facing camera and 22mm removable bands.

 LEMFO LEF 3